jasonchoimtt/koreader-syncthing/README.md

 - **Why would you want Syncthing on an e-reader?**

-  It keeps my books and annotations continuously synchronized with my computer and my Android phone (which can has a Syncthing app).
-It comes in handy when you read books with KOReader on multiple devices.
-For the privacy-conscious people, Syncthing does not require creating a cloud account and storing your data in their cloud.
+  It keeps my books and annotations continuously synchronized with my computer.
+  For the privacy-conscious people, Syncthing does not require you to create a cloud account, and does not store your data in the cloud.

+  If you have multiple e-readers, it is also convenient to synchronize books between the e-readers.

+  If you have an Android e-reader, you can use the Android [Syncthing Fork](https://github.com/Catfriend1/syncthing-android) app for syncing.
+You can then use the KOReader app on Android.
+Using this plugin on Android is not supported.

 - **How well does it work?**

   The synchronization itself usually works quite well on the e-reader side, but the connectivity is also affected by your other devices and the local network conditions.
-I will still need to iron out a few wrinkles to make the experience great.
-But having a Syncthing menu right in KOReader is the first step in making this accessible to the community.
+Having a Syncthing menu right in KOReader is the first step in making this accessible to the community.

 ## Developing